Karrueche Tran: 2009–2014: Early career and The Bay

-Film and television roles: 2015–present
+2015–present: Film and television roles

 In 2015, Tran was featured in the Spring/Summer lookbook for French-based athletic brand Le Coq Sportif.
 She also appeared on the covers of several magazines, including Rolling Out, Flaunt Magazine, Ouch Magazine, The Hundreds, Cliche Magazine, Bleu Magazine and Annex Magazine, including two feature stories on ELLE.com.
 Her work led her to a contract with Wilhelmina Models LA in 2015.

 Tran's first featured film, 3-Headed Shark Attack, was released that summer, followed by the lead in the short film PrXde.
 She later gained recognition for her performance as Vanessa Ivy in the fashion web series by StyleHaul titled Vanity, sponsored by the makeup brand Maybelline.

 After supporting roles in A Weekend with the Family and The Nice Guys, Tran landed the lead in Only for One Night, portraying Chloe, a married woman whose perfect life deals with betrayal when her sister drugs her husband and sleeps with him.
 All three movies were released in 2016.
 That same year, she partnered up with ColourPop Cosmetics to release the limited edition cosmetic collaboration, KaePop.

 After her departure from The Bay, Tran began co-starring in TNT's Claws (2017), a TV series about five diverse manicurists working at the Nail Artisan of Manatee County salon in South Florida.
 Tran was selected for her ability to bring "a layer [...] that wasn’t one note" to the character, according to showrunner Janine Sherman Barrois.

 In October 2019, it was announced that Tran had joined the cast of FOX's Deputy in a recurring role as Genevieve.
 In 2020, she returned to The Bay for its sixth season.
 In 2021, Tran won the Daytime Emmy for Outstanding Performance by a Lead Actress in a Daytime Fiction Program, making her the first person of Asian Pacific American descent to win an Emmy.

 In 2022, she became the host of Upcycle Nation, a Fuse TV competition show focused on sustainable fashion.
+In 2023, Tran replaced Chanel West Coast as one of the co-stars of the MTV show Ridiculousness.

+In 2024, Tran launched an OnlyFans account to sell pictures of her feet.
+Later in 2024, Tran portrayed rookie police officer Regina Smith in the Lifetime film Searching for a Serial Killer: The Regina Smith Story as part of its "Ripped from the Headlines" feature films.